smegmawarrior/DBA-Inventory-Forecasting/README.md

-# DBA Inventory Forecasting System
+# Data Analytics for E-Commerce
 ### Optimizing Warehouse Stock Transfers to Prevent Stockouts

 **Collaborative project with an e-commerce partner to develop a data-driven inventory forecasting system for thousands of SKUs across multiple warehouse locations.**